zayprom/remix-notes-app/README.md

 # Remix Notes App

-A minimalist note-taking application built with Remix, React, and Prisma.
+A minimalist note-taking application built with React Router 7, React, and Prisma.
 Features a clean dark theme interface for creating and managing notes.

 ## Features